nocobase/nocobase/docs/en-US/api/database/index.md

 ### `collection()`

 Define a data table.
-This is similar to the `define` method of Sequelize, which only creates table structure in memory.
+This is like the `define` method of Sequelize, which only creates table structure in memory.
 Call the `sync` method if it is needed to be persisted to the database.

 **Signature**